edissyum/opencapture/README.md

 Tested with :
 - Debian 9.8 with Python 3.5.3 & Tesseract v3.04.01 or Tesseract V4.0.0 (stretch-backports) & nginx as web server
 - Debian 9.6 with Python 3.5.3 & Tesseract v3.04.01 or Tesseract V4.0.0 (stretch-backports) & nginx as web server
-- Debian 10 with Python 3.7.3 Tesseract V4.0.0 & nginx as web server
+- Debian 10 with Python 3.7.3 & Tesseract V4.0.0 & nginx as web server
+- Ubuntu 20.04 LTS with Python 3.7.7 & Tesseract V4.1.1 & nginx as web server

 ## Install Open-Capture for Invoices